Nauhcnay/flat_magic_backend/README.md

 ### 4. Package

 Use `briefcase` [commands](https://docs.beeware.org/en/latest/tutorial/tutorial-1.html) for packaging.
 Briefcase can't compile Cython modules, so you must first do that.
 There is only one.
-Compile it via `cythonize src/flatting/trapped_ball/adjacency_matrix.pyx`.
+Compile it via `cythonize -i src/flatting/trapped_ball/adjacency_matrix.pyx`.

 To start the process, run: